Web EFT General Frequently Asked Questions

 4. I submitted my files via the Test Environment but they are not processed.
 Why is this?

-The Test Environment is only available for filing submissions between the hours of 9 a.m., to 6 p.m., ET, Mondays through Fridays.
+The Test Environment is only available for filing submissions between the hours of 9 a.m., to 8 p.m., ET, Mondays through Fridays.
 If filings are submitted outside of those time periods, they will not complete processing until the system is made available again.
+There may also be temporary processing outages due to maintenance or other activities.

 5. Once the filing has been submitted through Web EFT, how will it look when viewed in the Web CRD Filing History?